KoldGary/HW3-PA2-Syntax/README.md

 <blah>:Goo ::= THIS <VAR> IS <silly>
 ```

-What (non-abstract) Java class does this grammar rule define, and what are its
-instance variables (a.k.a. fields) and types?
-Write your answer in the form of
-a Java signature for the constructor for the class:
+What (non-abstract) Java class does this grammar rule define, and what are its instance variables (a.k.a. fields) and types?
+Write your answer in the form of a Java signature for the constructor for the class:
+<blah> | Defines the non terminal rule
+:Goo | Defines the java class
+::= THIS and IS | Defined as terminal rules
+<VAR> and <silly> | Defineds the Java class into terminals as fields

 ```
 XXX(AAA aaa, BBB bbb, ...)